MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/how-to-connect-sync-change-serviceacct-pass.md

 First, you need to change the password under the Windows Service Control Manager.
 Until this issue is resolved, you see the following issues:

-- If you try to start the Synchronization Service in Windows Service Control Manager, you receive the error "**Windows couldn't start the Microsoft Entra ID Sync service on Local Computer**". **Error 1069: The service did not start due to a logon failure.**"
+- If you try to start the Synchronization Service in Windows Service Control Manager, you receive the error "**Windows could not start the Microsoft Entra ID Sync service on Local Computer**". **Error 1069: The service did not start due to a logon failure.**"
 - Under Windows Event Viewer, the system event log contains an error with **Event ID 7038** and message “**The ADSync service was unable to log on as with the currently configured password due to the following error: The user name or password is incorrect.**"

 Second, under specific conditions, if the password is updated, the Synchronization Service can no longer retrieve the encryption key via DPAPI.
 Without the encryption key, the Synchronization Service can't decrypt the passwords required to synchronize to/from on-premises AD and Microsoft Entra ID.
 You see errors such as:

-- Under Windows Service Control Manager, if you try to start the Synchronization Service and it can't retrieve the encryption key, it fails with error “<strong>Windows couldn't start the Microsoft Entra ID Sync on Local Computer.
+- Under Windows Service Control Manager, if you try to start the Synchronization Service and it can't retrieve the encryption key, it fails with error “<strong>Windows could not start the Microsoft Entra ID Sync on Local Computer.
 For more information, review the System Event log.
 If this is a non-Microsoft service, contact the service vendor, and refer to service-specific error code -21451857952</strong>.”
-- Under Windows Event Viewer, the Application event log contains an error with **Event ID 6028** and error message *"The server encryption key can't be accessed."*
+- Under Windows Event Viewer, the Application event log contains an error with **Event ID 6028** and error message *"The server encryption key cannot be accessed."*

 To ensure that you don't receive these errors, follow the procedures in [Abandoning the ADSync service account encryption key](#abandoning-the-adsync-service-account-encryption-key) when changing the password.